Social-desirability bias: Bogus pipeline

-Bogus-pipeline techniques are those in which a participant believes that an objective test, like a lie detector, will be used along with survey response, whether or not that test or procedure is actually used.
-Researches using this technique must convince the participants that there is a machine that can measure accurately their true attitudes and desires.
+Bogus-pipeline techniques are those in which a participant believes that an objective test, like a lie detector, will be used along with survey responses, whether or not that test or procedure is actually used.
+Researchers using this technique must convince the participants that there is a machine that can measure their true attitudes and desires accurately.
 While this can raise ethical questions surrounding deception in psychological research, this technique quickly became widely popular in the 1970s.
 However, by the 1990s the use of this technique began to wane.
-Interested in this change, Roese and Jamison (1993) took twenty years of research to do a meta-analysis on the effectiveness of the Bogus pipeline technique in reducing social desirability bias.
+Interested in this change, Roese and Jamieson (1993) took twenty years of research to do a meta-analysis on the effectiveness of the Bogus pipeline technique in reducing social desirability bias.
 They concluded that while the Bogus pipeline technique was significantly effective, it had perhaps become less used simply because it went out of fashion, or became cumbersome for researchers to use regularly.
-However, Roese and Jamison argued that there are simple adjustments that can be made to this technique to make it more user-friendly for researchers.
+However, Roese and Jamieson argued that there are simple adjustments that can be made to this technique to make it more user-friendly for researchers.

 Other response styles

 "Extreme-response style" (ERS) takes the form of exaggerated-extremity preference, e.g. for '1' or '7' on 7-point scales.
 Its converse, 'moderacy bias' entails a preference for middle-range (or midpoint) responses (e.g. 3–5 on 7-point scales).

 "Acquiescence" (ARS) is the tendency to respond to items with agreement/affirmation independent of their content ("yea"-saying).

-These kinds of response styles differ from social-desirability bias in that they are unrelated to the question's content and may be present in both socially neutral and in socially favorable or unfavorable contexts, whereas SDR is, by definition, tied to the latter.
+These kinds of response styles differ from social-desirability bias in that they are unrelated to the question's content and may be present in both socially neutral and socially favorable or unfavorable contexts, whereas SDR is, by definition, tied to the latter.